daos-stack/daos/docs/release/updating.md

 of the MPI-parallel job, for example with
 `mpirun -genv LD_PRELOAD /usr/lib64/libioil.so -np 8 -f hostfile dcp $SOURCE $DEST`.

-When planning the upgrade to DAOS Version 2.0, please also verify the supported operating system levels as outlined in the
+When planning the update to DAOS Version 2.0, please also verify the supported operating system levels as outlined in the
 [DAOS Version 2.0 Support](./support_matrix.md) document.
-If an OS upgrade is required, this should be performed prior to upgrading DAOS.
+If an OS update is required, this should be performed prior to updating DAOS.

 !!! note
     Note that CentOS 8.3 uses `hwloc-1.11`, while CentOS 8.4 uses `hwloc-2.2`.